ericanna/MidTerm_Project/README.md

 ## Goal of the project
 It's a BI project about CO2 emission across the world (from 1980 until 2020) and how they could be related to each countries population, different energy types and GDP.
-*The energy transition is based on the idea that the world's economy can keep growing as it has been growing until now, but using low carbon energy sources instead.
-With these visualizations we want to show the correlation between CO2 emissions and the GDP growth, population, energy intensity and energy sources across countries.

 ## Brief description of the dataset
 The dataset we're going to explore was build by a Kaggle user (Benjamin Vanous) using data produced by the US Energy Information Administration.
 It has 55440 rows and 10 features: